 Flip the sides over and attach the bottom to the sides with wood glue and brad nails.
-If you’re using corner brackets, you’ll wait for the glue to dry.
-Then attach the brackets from the inside.
+Make sure the bottom stays lined up nice and neat while you are nailing it on.

 Optional Step 9

-Prime and paint or stain the box.
+Prime and paint or stain your DIY Plywood Storage Box.
 Then give it a couple good coats with polyurethane to make it extra durable.
-I used Magnolia Homes by Kilz Eggshell Interior Paint in Spontaneous.
-I used it a couple months ago on this little table I stripped and I love the color!
-In fact, I’m planning to use it on the bottom cabinets in our recently revealed Laundry Room.
+For this project, I used Magnolia Homes by Kilz Eggshell Interior Paint in Spontaneous.

 Looking for an even easier build to help you organize?
 Try this 1-Day DIY Book & Toy Storage Shelf.
 It doubles the book storage on top of cabinets and dressers.

-Or check out this DIY Scrap Wood Wall Art Tutorial.
+Or check out this DIY Farmhouse Style Activity Wall.

 I also LOVE this DIY Play Kitchen for Kids – Easy Build Plan.

 And this great Easy DIY Kids Birdhouse Art for Toddlers.

 Feeling inspired?
 Get out there and make your own Simple DIY Plywood Storage Box.
 Have fun and let me know if you have questions.

 Don’t forget to sign up for the Abbotts At Home email newsletter to get DIY, Remodeling, and Crafty ideas in your inbox.